The effects of controlling a person’s blood pressure following brain haemorrhage and stroke

 In this project, a student working with Professor Salman will follow 7,000 patients to determine whether blood pressure changes in the days after brain haemorrhage influences their recovery three months later.
 They will then, in a smaller group of 450 patients, study if blood pressure changes, in the weeks and months after a brain haemorrhage, influence the likelihood of a further stroke in the years afterwards.
 Finally, the team will ask 50 people who have had a brain haemorrhage to record their blood pressure and measure variability for six months after they have been discharged from hospital.
 They want to see if this task influences how often people see their doctor and if their blood pressure treatment is altered as a result.

-This research will reveal if controlling blood pressure could help doctors improve outcomes for their patients who survive a brain haemorrhage.
+This research will reveal if controlling blood pressure variability could help doctors improve outcomes for their patients who survive a brain haemorrhage.

 ||Clinical Research Training Fellowship